 Elena's professional and academic background is in Library and Information Sciences.
 She has largely built her career working on various issues related to Open Science.

-Currently, Elena is completing her PhD thesis in Science and Technology Studies at the University of Vienna.
+Elena completed her PhD thesis in Science and Technology Studies at the University of Vienna, where she examined the expectations attached to the proposed Open Access transition in academic publishing.

 As head of Research & Infrastructure area at the ZHAW university library she oversees the overall progress of the GOAL project.